utwente-db/QuestionMark/README.md

-# QUESTION MARK: the probabilistic benchmark
+# QuestionMark: the probabilistic benchmark

-QUESTION MARK: the probabilistic benchmark is the Python program to benchmark any probabilistic database management system.
+QuestionMark: the probabilistic benchmark is the Python program to benchmark any probabilistic database management system.

 Currently, this program provides queries in the dialects of